benwilcock/spring-cloud-gateway-demo/docs/secured-gateway-access-log.md

 resource | DEBUG --- [or-http-epoll-2] org.springframework.web.HttpLogging      : [5becb7ae] Writing "Resource accessed by: user1 (with subjectId: 61b7c1c4-a0c0-44f7-a709-a8638068d137)"
 ```

- Information in the JWT is used to show who read the resource - "Resource accessed by: user1 (with subjectId: 61b7c1c4-a0c0-44f7-a709-a8638068d137)".
+ Information encoded into the JWT is then used to show who read the resource - "Resource accessed by: user1 (with subjectId: 61b7c1c4-a0c0-44f7-a709-a8638068d137)".

+ You can decode the token at [https://jwt.io/](https://jwt.io/)